Richard Johnson (actor): Producer

 In 1982, Johnson helped set up United British Artists, the film and theatre-producing company, along with fellow actors Albert Finney, Maggie Smith and Glenda Jackson.
 Johnson said, "In this profession it is mighty irritating always to be in the hands of other people, waiting on the end of a telephone, unable to guide your ship.
 When I propounded the idea that we all get together to do high-quality work on a continuing commercial basis, they were very enthusiastic."

 He acted in and was executive producer on The Biko Inquest (1984).
 Johnson acted in What Waits Below (1985) for Don Sharp, and acted in and produced Turtle Diary (1985).
 He worked as a producer on Castaway (1986) and The Lonely Passion of Judith Hearne (1987).

 Johnson says however that the company "didn't quite come off.
 Unfortunately we ran out of money.
 We didn't have enough to start with...
 One day I was in Hollywood with my old friend Angela Lansbury and she said, 'Anybody can be a producer.
 You've got talent and you're wasting it.'
 I decided to get back to what I've always wanted to do since I was seven: acting.
 I'd like to be on test.
 I need challenges."

+Filmink argued "These films were all decent, honourable attempts to make something of quality, and most of them succeeded...
+But United British Artists couldn’t make it work financially – it lacked a backer with deep pockets to ride through the rough times (the late 1980s was a particularly rough time for the British film industry) – and the company eventually wound up."